How to Become a Solar Installer

 Is solar installer a good career choice?

-Solar installation offers excellent career prospects with 22% job growth projected through 2032 - much faster than average.
-The combination of quick training, good pay ($47,670 median), and growing demand makes it an attractive choice for those who enjoy outdoor physical work.
+Solar installation offers excellent career prospects with job growth projected much faster than average.
+The combination of quick training, competitive pay, and growing demand makes it an attractive choice for those who enjoy outdoor physical work.
+See the salary data above for current BLS figures.

 Do solar installers need to be licensed?